The Semester-by-Semester Planning Worksheet is a fillable form that helps students develop long-range plans.

 A student who inappropriately schedules a course with restrictions may be disenrolled from the course.
 Before disenrolling a student from a course, the instructor must notify the student of this action in writing during the drop/add period for the semester or session (Academic Administrative Policies and Procedures Manual, C-5).

 - Student's selection of major.
-Consider requirements of the University, college, major, option, and emphasis as stated in the Undergraduate Degree Programs Bulletin and in What Is General Education?, as well as in college and departmental program guides and recommended academic plans.
+Consider requirements of the University, college, major, option, and emphasis as stated in the Undergraduate Degree Programs Bulletin and in What Is General Education?, as well as in college and departmental program guides, Recommended Academic Plans, and Entrance to Major Requirements.
 A student's degree audit is helpful in determining unfulfilled requirements.

 - Course Placements guide first-year student decisions about mathematics, chemistry, and first-year writing courses.